Susan S. Chuang

 Details on Research Interests

-Dr. Susan Chuang is a Full Professor at the University of Guelph, Ontario.
+Dr. Susan Chuang is a Full Professor at the University of Guelph, Ontario and an accredited family meditor.
 She received her baccalaureate in Criminology and Sociology at the University of Toronto, Ontario.
 At the University of Rochester, New York, she received a Masters of Science in Elementary Education, and a Masters of Science and Doctorate in Human Development.
 After graduation, she was a postdoctoral fellow at the National Institutes of Child Health and Human Development (NICHD) at the National Institutes of Health (NIH), Maryland, U.S.

 Chuang's first line of research includes parenting, fathering, parent-child relationships, child and adolescent development, and school readiness in various sociocultural contexts (e.g., cross-cultural work on Chinese families in Canada, Mainland China, Hong Kong, Taiwan; Latina/o families in Paraguay, US; Black families in Jamaica; Brazilian families).
 Some of the studies have been supported by SSHRC.
 Areas of exploration include parenting practices and beliefs, parental conflicts on childcare activities, mothers' and fathers' roles and responsibilities in the family, parental views on children's independence and personal freedom, and parent-child relationships.